 Mr. Quqqiaq: Thank you, Mr. Speaker.
 My questions are for the Minister of Family Services.

-(interpretation) For those on income support receive difficulty on the signed consent form, can that be adjusted for social services clients?
+(interpretation) Income assistance clients have difficulty in completing the signed consent form.
+Can that be adjusted for income assistance clients?
 Thank you, Mr. Speaker.

 Speaker: Hon.
 Minister of Family Services, Ms. Nakashuk.